1. Introduction and Objectives

 9.3.
 Motivation

-The above decisions were made to ensure that WIChat is scalable, maintainable, and easy to deploy within the constraints of a university project.
-By selecting a dedicated backend with Node.js and Express, we gain better control over the application’s logic while ensuring flexibility in handling authentication, database interactions, and API management.
+The architectural decisions were guided by the need to create a system that is scalable, maintainable, and easy to deploy within the constraints of a university project.
+By adopting Node.js and Express for the backend, the project benefits from a robust and flexible framework capable of efficiently managing authentication, database interactions, and API operations.

 9.4.
 Conclusion

-These architectural choices align with the project’s goals of rapid development, minimal operational overhead, and scalability.
-Future iterations of the system can refine these choices based on usage patterns and performance considerations.
+The selected architectural approach supports the project’s objectives of rapid development, minimal operational overhead, and scalability.
+Future iterations of WIChat can build upon these foundations, refining the architecture based on real-world usage patterns and performance metrics.

 10. Quality Requirements